timothylimyl/lit-llama-qa/setup_squad.md

 Step 4a - To evaluate, run `python3 evaluate_lora_squad.py --lora_path out/lora/squad2/folder-name/iter-weights-that-you-want-to-evaluate.pt`

 Once this is running, you will see all the predictions being printed in your terminal.
+There are also logs provided in the weights folder.

 Step 4b - All predictions will all be saved as `squad_eval_predict_{log_name}.json` file so that we can run the official evaluation script on it. **`log_name` here takes the name of the iteration and loss of the finetuned weights that you used.**